 The total number of seizures may not equate to the sum of the CITES seizures, due to the possibility of multiple seizures.
 A multiple seizure is where two or more category types (e.g. caviar and timber) are seized on a particular occasion.
 The occasion is counted once in the total number of seizures, but a seizure is counted against each category.

-Seizure numbers in 2020 were impacted by the Covid-19 pandemic: There were extremely large reductions in both number of passengers and amount of cargo.
+Seizure numbers in 2020 were impacted by the Covid-19 pandemic, as there were extremely large reductions in both number of passengers and amount of cargo.
 In addition, enforcement work was disrupted by a stay-at-home order between March and August, and changes to work practices on return.

 Volume of seizures by type are also available in the source data.